 South Hero is the southernmost Champlain island and only a thirty minute drive from my home.
-Milton is enormous and it’s the last stop before the Islands.
 Summer weekends are where the Islands really shine, with their farmer’s markets and Vermonters going to their dachas.

 Except they don’t call them dachas, they call them “camp” and we’ve always been jealous of our friends who go to camp, because we want one someday.